I am a feminist, and I’m surrounded by good men.

-Some have spent these months in self-reflection, and realized that somewhere in their past they have been selfish, conveniently ignored signals and/or words they should've paid attention to, and possibly hurt someone, or several someones.
+Some have spent these months in self-reflection, and realized that somewhere in their past they have been selfish, conveniently ignored signals and/or words they should’ve paid attention to, and possibly hurt someone, or several someones.
+They are becoming aware that they have fucked up.

 Some men have asked me what I think they can and should do.
 And I do have some thoughts on that.